The future of Alzheimer’s research

 We are at the forefront in the fight against Alzheimer’s.
 To maintain our edge and meet the challenge, we need to grow, seize every advantage and become the world class research facility that we have the potential to be.

 The Ralph and Patricia Sarich Neuroscience Research Institute (NRI) is an exciting new world class facility designed to house five of the state’s premier neurological research organisations, and foster collaboration of these major neuroscience research groups in Western Australia.
-It is due to be completed early 2017.

 Our team will be able to build on fledgling work with: Ear Science Institute Australia examining the link between hearing loss and dementia; Parkinson’s disease research with WANRI, recognising that frequently features of both diseases are found together in the one person; and continue research into the relationship between Alzheimer’s disease and diabetes, with Curtin University.